wp-plugins/soliloquy-lite/readme.txt

 Soliloquy has many Addons that extend its default functionality to make it do incredible things.

-* [Soliloquy Themes Addon](http://soliloquywp.com/addons/themes/) - beautiful themes for your WordPress slider.
+* <a href="http://soliloquywp.com/addons/themes/" rel="friend" title="Soliloquy Themes Addon">Soliloquy Themes Addon</a> - beautiful themes for your WordPress slider.
-* [Soliloquy Lightbox Addon](http://soliloquywp.com/addons/lightbox/) - use powerful lightbox features to enhance the presentation and interaction with your WordPress slider.
+* <a href="http://soliloquywp.com/addons/lightbox/" rel="friend" title="Soliloquy Lightbox Addon">Soliloquy Lightbox Addon</a> - use powerful lightbox features to enhance the presentation and interaction with your WordPress slider.
-* [Soliloquy Instagram Addon](http://soliloquywp.com/addons/instagram/) - make awesome responsive WordPress sliders from your Instagram photo stream.
+* <a href="http://soliloquywp.com/addons/instagram/" rel="friend" title="Soliloquy Instagram Addon">Soliloquy Instagram Addon</a> - make awesome responsive WordPress sliders from your Instagram photo stream.
-* [Soliloquy Crop Addon](http://soliloquywp.com/addons/crop/) - instantly and dynamically crop images to the size you specify on the fly.
+* <a href="http://soliloquywp.com/addons/crop/" rel="friend" title="Soliloquy Crop Addon">Soliloquy Crop Addon</a> - instantly and dynamically crop images to the size you specify on the fly.
 No more resizing in Photoshop!
-* [Soliloquy Featured Content Addon](http://soliloquywp.com/addons/featured-content/) - make a gorgeous WordPress slider from you posts, pages and other custom post types.
+* <a href="http://soliloquywp.com/addons/featured-content/" rel="friend" title="Soliloquy Featured Content Addon">Soliloquy Featured Content Addon</a> - make a gorgeous WordPress slider from you posts, pages and other custom post types.
-* [Soliloquy Pinterest Addon](http://soliloquywp.com/addons/pinterest/) - easily add a "Pin It" button to images in your slider.
+* <a href="http://soliloquywp.com/addons/pinterest/" rel="friend" title="Soliloquy Pinterest Addon">Soliloquy Pinterest Addon</a> - easily add a "Pin It" button to images in your slider.
-* [Soliloquy Thumbnails Addon](http://soliloquywp.com/addons/thumbnails/) - give your slider easy-to-use and responsive thumbnails.
+* <a href="http://soliloquywp.com/addons/thumbnails/" rel="friend" title="Soliloquy Thumbnails Addon">Soliloquy Thumbnails Addon</a> - give your slider easy-to-use and responsive thumbnails.
-* [Soliloquy Filters Addon](http://soliloquywp.com/addons/filters/) - add 25+  awesome filters to images in your WordPress slider.
+* <a href="http://soliloquywp.com/addons/filters/" rel="friend" title="Soliloquy Filters Addon">Soliloquy Filters Addon</a> - add 25+  awesome filters to images in your WordPress slider.
-* [Soliloquy Carousel Addon](http://soliloquywp.com/addons/carousel/) - transform your default WordPress slider into a responsive and easy-to-use carousel slider.
+* <a href="http://soliloquywp.com/addons/carousel/" rel="friend" title="Soliloquy Carousel Addon">Soliloquy Carousel Addon</a> - transform your default WordPress slider into a responsive and easy-to-use carousel slider.

 == Changelog ==